prismofeverything/gaia/README.md

 ### status

-The `status` method provides information about a given workflow.
-There is a lot of information available, and it is formatted as a dictionary with these keys:
+The `status` method provides debugging information about a given workflow.
+There is a lot of information available.
+It's formatted as a dictionary with these keys:

 * state - a string representing the state of the overall workflow.
 Possible values are 'initialized', 'running', 'complete', 'halted', and 'error'.
 * flow - contains a representation of the Steps in the workflow as a bipartite graph: `step` and `data`.
 Each entry has a `from` field containing Step or data names it is dependent on and a `to` field containing all Step or data names dependent on it.